angular/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/in-memory-data.service.ts" path="toh-pt6/src/app/in-memory-data.service.ts" region="init"></code-example>

-The `in-memory-data.service.ts` file will take over the function of `mock-heroes.ts`.
+The `in-memory-data.service.ts` file takes over the function of `mock-heroes.ts`.
-However, don't delete `mock-heroes.ts` yet, as you still need it for a few more steps of this tutorial.
+Don't delete `mock-heroes.ts` yet.
+You still need it for a few more steps of this tutorial.

-When the server is ready, you'll detach the In-memory Web API, and the application's requests will go through to the server.
+After the server is ready, detach the In-memory Web API so the application's requests can go through to the server.

 <a id="import-heroes"></a>